vendasta/marketplace-documentation/docs/Other/marketplace_webhooks.md

 - **activation_id:** _Unique id specific to each instance of an activated product._
 - **order_form_submission_id** _A unique identifier specific to the order form that was filled out.
 Will be empty if there is no order form.
 - **vendor_order_id** _A unique identifier for the order the product was purchased in._
-- **custom_price** _A nested structure representing what is being spent on the product at activation.
+- **variable_price** _A nested structure representing what is being spent on the product at activation.
 The structure contains values for currency, frequency of billing and the spending amount in cents._
 - **edition_id** _A unique identifier for the edition of the product being purchased.
 Will be empty if product does not have separate editions._
 - **app_id** _A unique identifier for the product._